awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 1. Create the extensions\.

-   The following code creates the PL/v8, plcoffee, and plls extensions:
+   The following code creates the PL/v8, plcoffee, and plls extensions\.

    `create extension plv8;`